FawadCyber/Portfolio/README.md

 - YouTube MCP Server

 The public package contains 29 proof files.
 Buyer-identifying screenshots, raw n8n exports, webhook IDs, and credential references are intentionally excluded from the deployable site.

-## Run locally

-Open `index.html` directly, or serve this directory with any static web server.

-## Publish with GitHub Pages

-Push the contents of this directory to a GitHub repository, then enable Pages from the repository settings using the `main` branch and root folder.